ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

                   :description => 'The hosts to scan'
 {% endhighlight %}

+Many Scanners will likely invoke third-party scanners, and the returned results may not always be so consistent.
+For this, one can define a `normalize_result` method:

+{% highlight ruby %}
+def normalize_result(result)
+  unless result.kind_of?(::URI::Generic)
+    begin
+      URI.parse(result.to_s)
+    rescue URI::InvalidURIError, URI::InvalidComponentError
+    end
+  else
+    result
+  end
+end
+{% endhighlight %}

+If `normalize_result` returns `nil`, the result is considered invalid and ignored.

 In order for a Scanner to import results into the Database, it must define a `new_resource` method.
 The `new_resource` method takes a Scanner result and converts it into a Database Resource, which can later be saved into